PatrykGadziomski/StudyOS/README.md

 ![Header](./public/banner.png)

-StudyOS was developed as part of a project at the Stuttgart Media University and is an AI-supported gamification learning platform.
+StudyOS was developed as part of a project at the Stuttgart Media University and is an AI-supported gamification learning platform.<br>
 This is merely a demo with only partially functional content.

 ## Getting Started